Miracle Strip at Pier Park

 Miracle Strip at Pier Park was an amusement park in Panama City Beach, Florida, owned by Miracle Strip Carousel, LLC.
 The original Miracle Strip closed in 2004 after 41 years of operation, but a new amusement park using the same name was resurrected and began with moving the carousel from its original location to Pier Park in March 2009.
 After the success of the carousel, the few remaining rides were purchased and moved as well, opening in March 2010.
 This retro park reopened with a few new rides, games and food vendors on a much larger 14-acre tract on April 18, 2014.
-The park closed in 2015.
+The park closed on September 21, 2015.
 Many of the rides permanently moved to Lake Winnepesaukah.

 This site is now occupied by "Swampy Jack's Wongo Adventure".

 Rides

 The newly built Miracle Strip Amusement Park reopened at Pier Park about 200 feet away from its original 2009 opening location in the center of Pier Park.
 The new location had its grand opening on April 19, 2014.
 The new property held about 14 acres of land filled with many attractions and rides.
 The ride list is as follows: